Explore Courses

 Latest update: Mauritian workers earning up to MUR 50,000/month now receive a cost-of-living compensation of MUR 610, while the average monthly living cost for a single person is around USD 625 (≈ MUR 28,240).

-Rent is highest in Port Louis and Grand Baie, while towns like Curepipe and Quatre Bornes offer more affordable housing.
-Daily costs like food, transport, and internet are generally manageable, but living costs for expats in Mauritius can spike if you rely on imported goods or dine out often.
+Rent is highest in Port Louis and Grand Baie, while Curepipe and Quatre Bornes offer more affordable housing.
+Essentials like food, public transport, and the internet remain manageable, but costs rise quickly if you rely on imported products or dine out frequently.

 Explore diverse Bachelor’s Programs Abroad across business, science, and healthcare.